libp2p/js-libp2p-examples/examples/js-libp2p-example-pnet/README.md

 > How to configure a libp2p private network

+libp2p networks allow any peer to connect to any other peer and to communicate with them via protocol streams.

+What if you only want to allow a certain subset of peers to connect to you?
+It's possible to use a pre-shared key to create a private network on top of the public libp2p network using the `@libp2p/pnet` module.

 ## Setup

 1. Install the modules in the libp2p root directory, `npm install` and`npm run build`.